Brendan-Leighton/Weather-Dashboard-API/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

+## Assignment
-## Assignment: Server-Side APIs: Weather Dashboard
+Server-Side APIs: Weather Dashboard
 Build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.